thomis/eventhub-processor/README.md

 eventhub-processor
 =================

-Gem to build Event Hub processor
+Gem to build Event Hub Processors.
+It gives you some core infrastructure pieces to easily implement a customized Event Hub Processor.

 ## Installation